SciComputeOrg/LinAlgKit/docs/index.md

 # LinAlgKit Documentation

 Welcome to the LinAlgKit docs.
-This project provides a C++ linear algebra core with Python bindings via pybind11.
+This project provides a simple, Python-first linear algebra API built on NumPy.

-- Source: `matrixlib/`
 - Python package: `LinAlgKit` in `python_pkg/LinAlgKit/`
-- Build system: CMake + scikit-build-core
+- Pure Python packaging with `setuptools`

 ## Contents